Using tunable coherence for reaching micrometer coherence lengths and suppressing stray light in a power-recycled Michelson interferometer: Results

 The first experiment used a Michelson interferometer depicted in the orange box of Fig.~\ref{fig:setup_sketch}.
 One of the arms contained a PZT mirror for adjusting the phase tuning between the arms, the other contained a PZT delay line to adjust the macroscopic length offset between them.
 Both arms were matched in length and the interferometer locked to a mid-fringe operating point.
 Stray light coupling was emulated by picking of light in one of the arms with a low-reflectivity beam splitter ($R_{\text{sc}}\!\approx\!\SI{20}{\percent}$).
 This light traveled an additional, variable delay, before being back-reflected by another PZT mirror to modulate a signal at $f_{\text{sc}}$ onto it.
 It then reentered the interferometer at the same beam splitter.

 We measured the achieved stray light suppression depending on two parameters: relative scattered light delay and length of the PRN sequence.
 Several sequences were stored on an FPGA, allowing for lengths between \num{7} and \num{2047} chips in steps of $2^n\!-\!1$.
 The stray light delay could be varied between \num{0} and \SI{10}{\centi\meter}.
 The results for both measurements are shown in Fig.~\ref{fig:MichelsonResults}, together with the expected residual coherence based on ideal, rectangular PRN modulation shapes with a modulation depth of $\pi$.
+This estimate is given by the auto-correlation of the sequence